cs230-stanford/website-2018-winter/_posts/2018-02-01-tensorflow-psp.md

     metrics_val = sess.run(metrics_values)
 ```

 And that's all !
-If you want to compute new metrics for which you can find a [tensorflow implementation](https://www.tensorflow.org/api_docs/python/tf/metrics), you can define it in the `model_fn.py` (add it to the `metrics` dictionnary).
+If you want to compute new metrics for which you can find a [Tensorflow implementation](https://www.tensorflow.org/api_docs/python/tf/metrics), you can define it in the `model_fn.py` (add it to the `metrics` dictionnary).
 It will automatically be updated during the training and will be displayed at the end of each epoch.

 ---